-A New Way To Test For Signs Of Consciousness In Unresponsive Brain-Injured Patients
+A New Way To Test For Signs Of Consciousness In Unresponsive, Brain-Injured Patients

 Patients who are brain-injured and unresponsive may appear unconscious, but a study published Wednesday in the New England Journal of Medicine repurposed a widely-used technology to demonstrate that the brains of some of these patients are still active.